UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-plot-ggplot2.md

 Currently it's hard to see the relationship between the points due to some strong outliers in GDP per capita.
 We can change the scale of units on the x axis using the *scale* functions.
 These control the mapping between the data values and visual values of an aesthetic.
-We can also modify the transparency of the points, using the *alpha* function, which is especially helpful when you have a large amount of data which is very clustered.
+We also modify the transparency of the points, using the *alpha* function, which is especially helpful when you have a large amount of data which is very clustered.